Some of our elderly parents have lived in their homes for a very long time. My in-laws lived in their house for more than 60 years!

 - Have clear signs pointing TO your yard sale.
 Make it super, super easy for anyone to follow the signs to your sale.
 And lots and lots of signs too!

 - Put a price on as many items as possible.
 Yard sale buyers are more likely to purchase something if they don’t have to ask how much it’s selling for.
-You can use some pre-printed stickers like these or blank ones like these and put in your own numbers.

 - If you are selling a lot of things in one category like books or children’s toys or sweaters.
 You may want to put them all in one box or on one table and just label the box with the price.
 That way you don’t have to put a price tag on each of those items.